MIRA-KUMAR/Leetcode-Learning/README.md

 Find the node in the BST that the node's value equals val and return the subtree rooted with that node.
 If such a node does not exist, return null.

+# LeetCode 705.
+Design HashSet

+Design a HashSet without using any built-in hash table libraries.

+Implement MyHashSet class:

+    void add(key) Inserts the value key into the HashSet. bool contains(key) Returns whether the value key exists in the HashSet or not. void remove(key) Removes the value key in the HashSet.
+If key does not exist in the HashSet, do nothing.

 # LeetCode 746: Min Cost Climbing Stairs

 You are given an integer array cost where cost[i] is the cost of ith step on a staircase.
 Once you pay the cost, you can either climb one or two steps.